MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Open **Prevent installation of devices using drivers that match these device setup classes** policy and select the 'Enable' radio button.

 1. In the lower left side, in the 'Options' window, click the 'Show...' box.
-This option will take you to a table where you can enter the class identifier to block.
+This option takes you to a table where you can enter the class identifier to block.

-1. Enter the printer class GUID you found above with the curly braces: `{4d36e979-e325-11ce-bfc1-08002be10318}`.
+1. Enter the printer class GUID you found with the curly braces: `{4d36e979-e325-11ce-bfc1-08002be10318}`.

     ![List of prevent Class GUIDs](images/device-installation-gpo-prevent-class-list.png)<br/>_List of prevent Class GUIDs_